April Boy Regino

 Dennis Magloyuan Regino (April 9, 1961 – November 29, 2020), known professionally as April Boy Regino ([rɛˈhino]), was a Filipino singer, songwriter, and actor who popularized ballads such as "Paano ang Puso Ko", "Umiiyak ang Puso" and "Di Ko Kayang Tanggapin" in the 1990s and novelty songs such as "Ye Ye Vonnel".
 He always wore a baseball cap in public as a trademark.
+As of 2005, Regino has sold over 500,000 albums in the Philippines.

 Early life

-Dennis Magloyuan Regino was born on April 9, 1961, in Marikina.
+April Magloyuan Regino was born on April 9, 1961, in Marikina.
 He was the fourth of Tomas and Lucena's eight children, and grew up in a slum near the railway track in Caloocan.

 As a child, he helped his parents sell snacks (rice cakes, banana cue and camote cue), and customers would often ask him to sing.
 At age 10, he began joining amateur singing contests for the prize money.
 He left school after sixth grade to focus on singing, and aside from contests, he also performed in local fiestas and as an opening act for other musicians.
 At age 18, he became a singer in Japan.

 Music career

 Regino returned to the Philippines in 1993, and together with his brothers Vingo and Jimmy, formed the musical group April Boys.
 Their debut song, "Sana'y Laging Magkapiling", became widely popular.
 However, in 1995, Regino left the group to pursue a solo career.
 In a 2015 interview with Jessica Soho, he explained that the brothers competed among themselves which led to sulking, but they later reconciled.

 His first solo album, Umiiyak ang Puso, was released in 1995 under Ivory Music and sold 120,000 units (triple platinum).
 The song of the same name won Best Country-Ballad Recording in that year's Awit Awards.

 He migrated to the United States and was based there as an entertainer to the Filipino-American community.
-More recently, he was a contract recording artist with Viva Records.
+He was a contract recording artist with Viva Records.

 He also did a Tagalog and English cover version of the song いとしのエリー("Itoshi no Ellie"), renaming it "Honey My Love So Sweet".

 In 2015 after a year off, Regino returned to music with his brand new album and a new music company, GMA Music.

 Personal life

 Regino was married to Madelyn Regino.
 The couple had a son named JC and daughter named Charm.
 JC Regino followed his father's footsteps as a singer and composer.

-Regino took his oath as a United States citizen in March 2011.
+Regino took his Oath as a United States citizen in March 2011.